software-mansion-labs/cairo-compiler-workshop/README.md

    overwhelmed at first.
    If you're stuck, don't hesitate to ask for help on Slack or Telegram.
 2. Use [Reviewable](https://reviewable.io/) for code review **exclusively**.
-   You will make everybody's life miserable when you'll comment directly on GitHub.
+   You will make everybody's life miserable when you comment directly on GitHub.
    Don't be afraid of its white UI, it's just a color, but there's a configuration option to enable the dark mode.
-3. Split your work into very small, self-contained commits and create separate PR for each.
+3. Split your work into very small, self-contained commits and create a separate PR for each.
-    1. Do not split by implementation chunks, but split by logical changes.
+    1. Do not split by implementation chunks but split by logical changes.
     2. It's good to include a change in a test suite that is affected by your change in each PR.
     3. You can use `TODO` comments or `todo!()` macro to mark stuff that you'll resolve in following PRs in the stack.
     4. You can also start with minimal tests and do separate PRs for test suite expansion later on.